Board of Directors

 Matt is married to his best friend Grace and they live in rural Oklahoma with their two beautiful daughters.
 Matt is a triathlete, ultramarathoner, lifelong reader, and lover of the outdoors.

 Originally from South Africa, Lara serves as the Director of Program Development for Water Mission, leading a team of subject matter experts in WASH service delivery models, behavior change communication, and monitoring, evaluation, research, and learning.
 With 10 years of professional experience within the WASH sector, Lara has provided both technical and program support in Sub-Saharan Africa, Southeast Asia, Latin America, and the Caribbean.
 Lara holds a master’s degree in both Higher Education and community-based Conflict Resolution and Reconciliation.

-Michael Cerna serves as the Temporary Executive Director for Accord Network.
-He is also Director of Spiritual Integration at HOPE International, providing guidance for operational integration, formation, and care.
-He has a master’s degree in international policy and has a passion for forming collaborative communities across the Accord Network.
+Michael Cerna serves as the Chief Executive Officer for Accord Network.
+In addition to being a passionate follower of Jesus and a devoted husband and father, he has a master’s degree in international policy and has a heart for forming collaborative communities across the Accord Network.

 Prior to joining HOPE International, Michael worked at Mission: Hope.
 He previously worked at McKinsey & Company in Atlanta, where he currently lives with his wife and two children.